-Not sure how technology is going to work this one out, especially in a classroom, but iris scanners are a kind of metaphor for new thinking.
+Not sure how technology is going to work this one out, especially in a classroom, but blockchain tech, QR codes, the cloud, and facial recognition are all examples of new thinking.

 20 years from now, computer labs may be replaced by Maker Labs and classrooms will become more like Google Rooms/computer labs.
 (See: 20 Classroom Setups That Promote Thinking.)
 For now, the idea of one or two rooms full of computers is slowly being replaced by laptop carts and Google Chromebooks.

 Clearly, millennials and generation Z think differently about gender than boomers and generation X, but it’s less clear how that change ‘sticks’ as they begin having families and switching jobs and dealing–as a culture–with social change, increasing globalization, and so on.
 It may be a bit premature to say gender labels will outright disappear, for example–or that ‘people will become color-blind to race’–but some kind of change seems to be happening.

 Knowledge and information are being increasingly organized in new ways.
 Organic search, social referrals, blogs, RSS-based ‘digital magazines’ like Feedly, apps like Flipgrid), and other technologies are becoming the new normal for content organization.
 Books (still seem to be) by far the standard for organizing ideas, but as even what we think of as a ‘book’ changes, new forms for how we organize content will likely emerge as well.

 Us: How about an uncommon curriculum with uncommon standards?